pistacheio/pistache/README.md

 Pistache is a modern and elegant HTTP and REST framework for C++.
 It is entirely written in pure-C++17[\*](#linux-only) and provides a clear and pleasant API.

-Pistache supports Linux and macOS.
-To use in macOS, see the file: *Building on macOS.txt*
+Pistache supports Linux, macOS, Windows and BSD (FreeBSD, OpenBSD, and NetBSD).
+To use in macOS, Windows, or BSD, see the respective files:
+*Building on macOS.txt*, *Building on Windows.txt* or *Building on BSD.txt*.

 ## Documentation